SHARV-like/Backend-Project/Readme.md

 Reason:

-- API responses should follow a consistent structure.
+- Successful API responses should follow one predictable structure.
-- `ApiResponse` keeps successful responses predictable across controllers.
 - `statusCode` stores the HTTP status code.
-- `data` stores the actual response payload.
+- `data` stores the main response payload.
-- `message` provides a human-readable response message.
+- `message` provides a readable response message.
-- `success` is calculated from the status code, so responses below `400` are treated as successful.
+- `success` is calculated from the status code, where codes below `400` are treated as successful.

-Example use:
+Usage:

 ```js
 return res